pivotal-cf/pivnet-resource/README.md

   Empty values match all product versions.

+* `product_version_only`: *Optional boolean.*

+  When `true`, the resource triggers only when a new product version is released.
+Changes to metadata or to the software-files updated timestamp for the same version do not trigger a new version.
+The version passed to `get` is the product version only (no fingerprint).
+Defaults to `false`; when `false`, the resource uses version and fingerprint so that metadata-only updates can trigger (see `sort_by: last_updated`).

 * `sort_by`: *Optional string.*

   Order to use for sorting releases.
 One of the following: